danangcrysnanto/bovine_pangenome_graph/README.md

 These are large variations (fragment length > 100 bp) from bubbles in the graph that are not part of the reference sequences.
 The SVs grouped by biallelic and multiallelic.
 Visualization of the bubbles (SVs) in the graphs.
 Bubbles crossing coding sequences visualized using `Graphviz`.
-Script [app.py](visualize/app.py) (`options -g {graphtype}`) can be run which will set up a local webserver (*not part of the pipeline*) to inspect SVs in a more detailed and in an interactive way.
+Script [app.py](visualize/app.py) (`options -g {graphtype}`) can be run which will set up a local webserver (*not part of the pipeline*) to inspect SVs in a more detailed and in an interactive way (*Under development*).

-- *Optional* if including the functional analysis: prediction of novel /non-reference genes with corresponding expression levels from transcriptome.
+- Prediction of novel /non-reference genes with corresponding expression levels from transcriptome.

+- Variants (SNP and Indels) nested in non-reference sequences.
+One need to run separate pipeline for [variant calling](subworkflows/variant_calling.py).
+Set running config in [Here](config/config_varcall.yaml).

 - Reports in `reports/{graph}` folder.
 This contains summary of **computational** resources, statistics of **core/flexible genome**, **non-reference sequences** and **structural variations** derived from graphs.
 Will output a single pdf from each constructed graph.
 See the example [Here](reports/taurus_report.pdf).